cdaein/posting/README.md

 https://github.com/user-attachments/assets/30dd1525-bc9b-446d-bddc-7bbfb361fb5f

-## Set up
+## Installation

-1. Clone this repo. `git clone https://github.com/cdaein/posting.git`
-1. Go into the repo directory: `cd posting`
-1. Install dependencies. `npm i`
-1. Build the program. `npm run build`
-1. Install as global command (dont forget the `.`): `npm i -g .`
-1. Run the commands below to set up an run the app.
+`npm install -g @daeinc/posting`

 ## Commands

 ### `posting setup`

 Run `posting setup` to set up envrionment variables such as API keys.
-Your API credentials are locally stored in the project's install directory and only used for each platform's API authentication.
+Your API credentials are locally stored in `.env` file of the project's install directory and only used for each platform's API authentication.
 Run the script again to update any details.

 ### `posting create`